 The spiritual skills used in the book were taught by Tom Brown Jr. as passed down by Grandfather Stalking Wolf.

 I can do little justice to the spiritual lives of Grandfather’s people in only a few lines.
 If you truly want to understand his people and his spiritual journey, I highly recommend Tom Brown Jr.’s book Grandfather.
 There are many who discredit Tom because they do not believe in the spiritual skills he teaches; they believe the stories he tells are impossible.
 Not only can Tom do what he says, but he can teach other people to do it as well.
-I’ve been a student of the school for almost twenty years and it doesn’t take belief; you watch people reproduce the results all the time.
+I’ve been a student of the school for over twenty years and it doesn’t take belief; you watch people reproduce the results all the time.
 The pure spiritual skills Grandfather passed down work regardless of race, religion or belief system.
 They are profound tools for anyone seeking a richer spiritual life.

 There are not nearly as many people teaching the spiritual skills as the primitive skills.
 The best place to go is to the source, The Tracker School.
 Tom even teaches online philosophy classes sometimes these days.
 Most of Tom’s non-field guide books focus on the spiritual teachings, with one, Awakening Spirits, literally being an actual course, very much like what he teaches in the Philosophy 1 course.